Senghurk/car-analytics/README.md

 ## Description

-This is the project01 for WAD 1/2024.
+This is the project-01 for WAD 1/2024.
 The Car Analytics Dashboard is a web-based application designed to provide insightful analytics and visualization of car market data.
+The web-app is only for the market owner (not buyers or sellers).

 ## Screenshots